brianhouse/art_and_code/README.md

 ### Sketches
 This course is built around a progression of ten open-ended code "sketches" that progress through the use of text, images, animation, sound, video, and various forms of physical interaction.
 We will begin each one during class time, and you will complete them as homework.
 Starting with Week #4, you will post sketches online through your [GitHub](https://github.com) account.
 Sketches will be critiqued during class in small groups.

-Sketches cumulatively account for 90% of your final grade; the final project counts double.
+Sketches cumulatively account for 90% of your final grade.
 In order to receive credit for your sketch, you must post a version of the code to your GitHub account and email me the link *before* the class that it is due.
 However, you may continue to make changes indefinitely and improve your grade if necessary.
-I will grade the sketches as follows: *unsatisfactory* sketches fail to fulfill the basic requirements of the exercise; *satisfactory* sketches are functional and conceptually sound as expected; *exemplary* sketches show a level of refinement and/or experimentation beyond the basic requirements.
+I will grade the sketches as follows:
+- *unsatisfactory* sketches fail to fulfill the basic requirements of the exercise
+- *satisfactory* sketches are functional and conceptually sound as expected
+- *exemplary* sketches show a level of refinement and/or experimentation beyond the basic requirements.

 ### Survey presentations
 Each student will give two 10-minute presentations on an artist working in digital media.
 These presentations, which should be organized in slides, should give an overview of the context in which the artist is working and show one or two artworks in detail.
 Students should comment thoughtfully on how the work relates to themes discussed in class as well as to their own practices.
 Students will choose artists to present from an approved list on a first-come, first-served basis.
 These presentations make up 10% of your final grade.

 ### Reading
 Each week we will read short primary texts in class that are important to the development of digital form.
+These will be provided as PDFs.

 In addition, it is recommended that you purchase [Getting Started with p5.js: Making Interactive Graphics in JavaScript and Processing](https://www.amazon.com/Make-Interactive-Graphics-JavaScript-Processing/dp/1457186772/) by Lauren McCarthy, Casey Reas, and Ben Fry for a general reference that will be helpful throughout the course.

-## Resources and Policies

 ### Attendance and participation
 You must attend and thoughtfully participate in every class.
 An unexcused absence will result in a reduction of your final grade by 5%.
-Excused absenses must be discussed with me *prior* to the class to arrange for completing missed work.
+Excused absences must be discussed with me *prior* to the class to arrange for completing missed work.
 Being late twice will be treated as the equivalent of one absence.

+## Resources and Policies

 ### Syllabus
 The version of this syllabus posted online will be updated periodically and is the definitive version.
 It is your responsibility to consult it and stay up-to-date.